 Students with communicable diseases may not attend school, according to the guidelines set forth by the local health department and the Centers for Disease Control.

-The school requires designated employees to be trained and certified in First Aid/CPR/AED by the American Red Cross.
+The school requires designated employees to be trained and certified in First Aid/CPR/AED by the American Heart Association and/or the American Red Cross.